 In describing value, I have mentioned words such as “desirable” and “preferable” several times.
-Notice that these words only have meaning relative to a consciousness.
+Notice that these words only have meaning relative to a mind.
 “Bob desires good health.”
-“World peace is preferred (over war) by Susan.”
+“Peace is preferred over war by Susan.”
 Something cannot be valued without a consciousness.
 It makes no sense to say that anything is valued objectively because if there is no subject, there can be no preference for anything.
 The act of charity cannot be found to be good without a mind any more than the smell of a flower can be found to be pleasant without a nose.
 Unfortunately, most people are reared to believe the opposite.
-They are taught that value is defined by some impersonal standard that one is supposed to have or find.
+They are taught that value is defined by some impersonal standard that one is supposed to know or discover.
 Such a standard cannot exist.
 Value is a property that exists within minds.
 Something can be valued by some people in the world, nobody in the world, or even everyone in the world, but there cannot be a value that is “objective,” “necessary,” or “a priori.”
 In other words, there cannot be anything that is desirable to, and independent of, every possible point of view.
-Any belief that such a value exists can only be supported by a naïve argument that fails to make a connection between what exists and what ought to be.
+Any belief that such a value exists can only be supported by unsound arguments that fail to make a connection between what exists and what ought to be.
 In order for something to have value, there must be a point of view to perceive it.
 Knowing value requires a mind to think in the same way as knowing beauty requires eyes to see.

 Despite how value without consciousness is a concept as absurd as sight without eyes, people have wasted thousands of years looking for the “true” measure of value, or coming up with various principles to determine goodness.
 None of them have ever provided any real justification.
 Many of them simply created value systems based around mysticism and refused to explain any further, proclaiming the authority of the supernatural.
 Some believed that reason alone can prescribe value, as if there exists some logical process that explains the worth of self-interest, utility, pleasure, other people, certain ways of living, or whatever.
-Both types have convinced many that aren’t willing to think, but they have never really proven anything.
+Both types have convinced many that are not willing to think but they have never really proven anything.

-Fact and Individual Value:
+Fact and Value: